+What is RAM?
+How does RAM work?
+And why is it so important that we have this in our computers?
 Often times when I’m trying to explain how RAM works, I’ve found that it’s called something different by different people.
 Personally, I use the word “RAM”, while I’ve also heard another popular form as “Memory”, or “Memory Sticks”.
 While I see where the word “Memory” comes from (granted RAM stands for “Random Access Memory”), it’s also a subject that isn’t well understood.
+Understanding RAM comes from thourough studying into some very complicated technology.
 What is RAM exactly?
-And why is it so important that we have this in our computers?
+Let's take a look at how RAM works in computer.

 Random Access Memory